chef-boneyard/chef-web-docs-2016/chef_master/source/server_orgs.rst

 -----------------------------------------------------
 .. include:: ../../includes_server_rbac/includes_server_rbac_permissions_global.rst

-Key Permissions
+Client Key Permissions
 -----------------------------------------------------
-.. note:: This is only necessary after migrating a client from one |chef server| to another because permissions must be reset for keys after the migration.
+.. note:: This is only necessary after migrating a client from one |chef server| to another because permissions must be reset for client keys after the migration.

 .. include:: ../../includes_server_rbac/includes_server_rbac_clients_api.rst